martindale/snarl/README.md

 Avatar for snarl is by [@yiyinglu](https://github.com/yiyinglu), who designed the original avatars for tuntable.fm.

+If you'd like to test him out, join us on [the Maki Slack](https://chat.maki.io), where snarl helps us develop [the Maki Framework](https://maki.io).

 ## Quick Start
 You'll need to create a Bot User for your Slack organization, generally found at `https://YOUR-TEAM-NAME.slack.com/services/new/bot`.
 Once the integration is